Community Engagement

 Empowering knowledge to serve the community.

-The Office of Community Engagement (OCE) is dedicated to the collaboration and creation of community partnerships to positively impact the region.
+The Office of Community Engagement (OCE) a department in the Division of Experiential Learning & Engagement is dedicated to the collaboration and creation of community partnerships to positively impact the region.
 OCE serves as the centralized coordinating structure to enhance communication, connect organizations with the appropriate campus resources to advance collaboration requests, and collect all of the community-based experiences from students, faculty, and staff.
 Additionally, the OCE works with organizations to secure external funds to support meeting community needs and the people they serve.

 Community-engaged Learning Courses